george24601/notes/tidb/misc.md

 dumper + loader for full backup restore => tidb-lighting: 1T data in 6 hours ingestion

-at most 512 columns in a single table

-10 mins to gc expired MVCC

 pd harder to scale up/down

-1 index, 1 kv entry => more kv, more storage

 best virtualization gives 30% penalty over physical machine